Wellthy/analytics-engineer-data-interviews/Instructions.md

 Our dbt structure is separated across multiple databases and schemas in Snowflake, and transformations are performed in different "layers" to reduce the repetition of logic across multiple models:
 * The `prep` database contains all of the early transformations that are not directly accessed by BI Tools or external processes.
     * The `base` schema contains a 1-1 relationship with the source tables and includes the individual table transformations and column aliasing.
 Every source table should have a corresponding `base` model.
     * The `intermediate` schema contains early combinations of records that are used as stepping stones to produce additional downstream transformations.
-One example of this could be *****.
-This sepration will allow for leveraging the same models downstream without repeating the same joins multiple times.
+This separation will allow for leveraging the same models downstream without repeating the same code multiple times.
 * The `prod` database contains the "final" transformations to produce the models that are accessed directly by BI Tools and external processes.

 ## Lineage Graph